billyl1116/sep11-freedom-project/tool/learning-log.md

 ## Content

-This time I made a plan for my future plan on completing my project, in [Plan](../prep/plan.html)
+This time I made a plan for my future plan on completing my project, in [Plan](../prep/plan.md), But I was sick over the break and couldn't do much, but right now my progress is I made a working map and player and enemy, but some problem I had was the bullet can't hit the enemy and the player can't jump.

+## Plan

+I'm planning to make my player able to jump and bullet work and make the player base.